mapeditor/tiled/docs/reference/scripting.rst

     **tiles**: [:ref:`script-tile`] |ro|, Array of all tiles in this tileset.
 Note that the index of a tile in this array does not always match with its ID.
     **terrains**: [:ref:`script-terrain`] |ro|, Array of all terrains in this tileset.
     **tileCount** : int, The number of tiles in this tileset.
+    **nextTileId** : int, The ID of the next tile that would be added to this tileset.
+All existing tiles have IDs that are lower than this ID.
     **tileWidth** : int, Tile width for tiles in this tileset in pixels.
     **tileHeight** : int, Tile Height for tiles in this tileset in pixels.
     **tileSize** : :ref:`script-size`, Tile size for tiles in this tileset in pixels.